 which is only about 5 seconds longer than the present northward equinoctial mean year.
 Therefore, by itself the 353-year leap cycle of the rectified Hebrew calendar will essentially eliminate the present-day solar drift of the traditional Hebrew calendar, and it is projected that it will maintain excellent northward equinox alignment for more than 4 millennia.

-With the progressive molad, with its progressively shorter molad interval, the rectified Hebrew calendar mean year is given by the number of months per cycle (4366) multiplied by the Mean Synodic Month (in days) then divided by the number of years per cycle (353):
+With the progressive molad, having progressively shorter molad intervals, the rectified Hebrew calendar mean year is given by the number of months per cycle (4366) multiplied by the Mean Synodic Month (in days) then divided by the number of years per cycle (353):

 RectifiedMeanYear( Lunation ) = 4366 × MeanSynodicMonth( Lunation ) / 353

 For example, at the start of Tishrei 5766 on the rectified Hebrew calendar, Lunation = 71303, the MeanSynodicMonth function returns 29.5305876666475 days, so the rectified Hebrew calendar mean year was 4366 × 29.5305876666475 / 353 = 365.24239242445 days, which was about 6 minutes and 27 1/3 seconds shorter than the traditional Hebrew calendar mean year.

 The steady rate of change (for any Lunation number), in seconds, in the rectified Hebrew calendar mean year per 353-year cycle is given by:

 86400 × ( RectifiedMeanYear( Lunation + 4366 ) – RectifiedMeanYear( Lunation ) )